Spider-Man: Across the Spider-Verse: Voice cast

 Live-action roles are also featured in the film, with Donald Glover appearing as an alternate version of Aaron Davis / Prowler, reprising his role from the Marvel Cinematic Universe (MCU) film Spider-Man: Homecoming (2017).
 Peggy Lu reprises her role as convenience store owner Mrs. Chen from the Sony's Spider-Man Universe (SSU), identified as Earth-688.
 Tobey Maguire, Andrew Garfield, Kirsten Dunst, and Bryce Dallas Howard appear in their respective roles as Peter Parker / Spider-Man, Mary Jane Watson, and Gwen Stacy from previous Spider-Man films through archival footage, as well as Cliff Robertson as his version of Ben Parker and Denis Leary as George Stacy.
 Archival audio of Alfred Molina's Otto Octavius / Doctor Octopus from Spider-Man: No Way Home (2021) is used for a hologram version of the character with a comic book-accurate design.
+Archival audio of John Mulaney as Peter Porker / Spider-Ham from the first film is used in the film before his character reappears in a non-speaking cameo at the end.
+Archival stills of Chloe Bennet's Daisy Johnson / Quake from the MCU television series Agents of S.H.I.E.L.D.
+(2013–2020) are used for a newspaper clipping Miles keeps on a noticeboard in his bedroom.